It’s dinner time but you’re worried – how to know when you are full?

 Basically, don’t judge yourself or feel guilty if you struggle to stop eating.
 In fact, this is step 3.

 Don’t feel guilty.
-This red light, yellow light, green light strategy will take time to perfect.
+This red light, yellow light, green light strategy I learned in Intuitive Eating training will take time to perfect.
 It’s not an overnight solution but a skill you can practice and ultimately master.

 In order to master the skill of how to know when your full, you’ll need to be able to reflect upon your eating experiences without guilt.

 Because it’s easy to understand the strategy while reading a blog article, but harder to actually apply the strategy in a real life situation.

 I remember when I first started driving, with my dad in the side passenger seat.
 We started at my middle school in the foothills of Sacramento.

 We practiced there because there weren’t any cars.
 I did really well because there weren’t any cars!